-Kevin is a graduate of Harvard University, Georgetown University Law School, and he studied international relations at The London School of Economics.
-He is the author of "At First Light: Strengthening Buffalo Niagara in the New Century," published by Canisius College Press, and he has written and spoken throughout the nation on local governance, Buffalo history, and community renewal.
-His work was recently profiled by USA TODAY and the international radio station, Voice of America.
+Kevin is a graduate of Harvard University, Georgetown University Law School, and he studied public finance at The London School of Economics.
+He is the author of "At First Light: Strengthening Buffalo Niagara in the New Century," and he has written and spoken throughout the nation on local governance, Buffalo history, and community renewal.
+His civic work has been profiled in USA TODAY, the Yale Law Journal, and the international radio station, Voice of America.

-The Buffalo News and The League of Women Voters of New York State have both named Kevin a Citizen of the Year.
+The Buffalo News and The League of Women Voters of New York State have both named Kevin an Outstanding Citizen of the Year.
 He is the youngest recipient ever of the Red Jacket Medal, presented by the Buffalo and Erie County Historical Society for civic leadership.
-Five years in a row, readers of Artvoice Magazine named Kevin "Best Individual Activist", and Buffalo Rising Magazine listed him among our region's 20 Most Influential People.

 In 2013, The Buffalo News included Kevin among its list of the 25 most influential people in the Buffalo Niagara region.
 For five consecutive years, readers of Artvoice Magazine named Kevin "Buffalo's Best Individual Activist."
 And a poll conducted by WBEN Radio in 2010 named Kevin as Western New York's "most fascinating person."